Sammyjo20/pokeapi-sdk/.github/README.md

 ```

 ## Paginated Results
-You may prefer to retrieve all the results from the paginated requests by using the `paginator` method on the SDK.
+You may prefer to retrieve all the results from the paginated requests by using the `paginate` method on the SDK.

 ```php
 <?php